 Even better—if you're within striking distance of the goal, let people know you're still accepting donations at the checkout table and online.
 This can inspire enough additional donations to take you across that finish line.

-10. Not consulting Checklist Builder for more ideas.
+10. Not downloading the Fund-a-Need Handbook for more free ideas.

 Your turn - Do you use cash appeals at your fundraising events?
 What have you seen work well and work poorly?
 What kinds of fund-a-need needs does your audience respond to?
 Share your advice with thousands of fundraising pros and volunteers in the comments below.